Twelve Advent Stations by Mark Cazalet

 —Psalm 82:1–4, 8

-Verses 2–4 are God speaking to his court, whereas the final verse is the psalmist Asaph speaking to God in prayer.
+Verses 2–4 of Psalm 82 are God speaking to his court, whereas the final verse is the psalmist Asaph speaking to God in prayer.
 The identity of “the gods” (elohim) in this psalm is much debated among scholars, with some thinking it refers to human rulers and others thinking it an assembly of spiritual beings to whom God delegates authority.
 Either way, God is upset that these judges have been neglecting justice in failing to uphold the cause of orphans, the elderly, the sick, the poor, and other marginalized groups.

 Further reading: